 Take time for your health today or you will not have health for your time tomorrow.- Irish Proverb

-- Wellness Education, University Centre, 5th floor, UC 5002A.
-Drop in for information or contact Kelly Neville, the Wellness Educator at 864-8874
+- Wellness Program, University Centre, 5th floor, UC 5002A.
+Drop in for information or contact Kelly Neville, the Wellness Coordinator, at 864-8874

 - Student Health Services, 4th floor University Centre.
 For appointments or information, call 864-9597

 - Counselling Centre, 5th Floor, University Centre, UC 5000.
 For appointments or information regarding services offered, call 864-8874